jsdf/duktape64/README.md

 - the official Nintendo SDK from the 90s, which comes in Windows 95 and SGI IRIX flavours.
 - the modern open source toolchain, which centers on the [libdragon](https://github.com/DragonMinded/libdragon) library and tools.

-This tutorial uses the SDK.
-RetroReversing has a [pretty good tutorial for installing and using the SDK](https://www.retroreversing.com/n64-sdk-setup) under Wine, which will allow you to compile the code in this repo.
+This tutorial uses the SDK with a modern GCC toolchain installed using the instructions above.

 The N64 SDK comes with a small framework for quickly starting a new game, called NuSystem.
 The N64 comes with an OS (really, a library that you link into your game binary and boot on the bare metal), which provides features like threads and I/O, but still requires a fair bit of boilerplate to get a game engine set up.
 NuSystem removes the need to think about threads and initializing the hardware, and just lets you provide the typical `setup()`, `update()`, and `draw()` callbacks that form the core of many simple game engines.
 In NuSystem these functions are typically called [`initStage00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L41), [`updateGame00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L60), and [`makeDL00()`](https://github.com/jsdf/n64-sdk-demo/blob/master/stage00.c#L91) respectively, where `00` is the stage/level number of the game.